Condominium in Thailand

 Payment to Purchase a Condo

-When transferring foreign currency to Thailand, the beneficiary’s name specified in the FET must match the name of the buyer as stated in the purchase agreement.
-The total amount of transferred funds must not be less than the apartment price stated in the purchase agreement.
+Note: The name on the FET Form or bank certificate must match the name of the purchaser in the purchase agreement.
+The total amount of funds must be no less than the purchase price stated in the agreement, ensuring compliance when registering ownership at the Land Department.

 Taxes and Fees When Buying a Condo